 The Center for Latin American and Caribbean Studies (CLACS) at Brown University is accepting applications from Brown University undergraduate students, graduate students, postdoctoral fellows, and faculty for Sarmiento Research Awards.
 Successful applicants receive up to $5,000 to support humanities and social science research in and on Spanish-speaking South America.
 The funds may be used between July 2017-June 2018 to cover travel and research expenses.

 The deadline for the 2017 competition was February 10.
 We will post information about the 2018-2019 academic year award soon.

 The Craig M. Cogut Visiting Professorship in Latin American and Caribbean Studies brings leading scholars from Latin America and the Caribbean to teach and conduct research at Brown University.
 Visiting Professors are based at the Center for Latin American and Caribbean Studies and teach one undergraduate course on Latin America per semester, advise undergraduate and graduate student theses, and give presentations in Center or affiliated departmental colloquia.
 The Craig M. Cogut Visiting Professorship provides a stipend, an optional medical insurance package, financial assistance with round-trip travel from home country, and administrative assistance.
 Appointments are possible for one or two semesters.

-We are currently accepting applications for this fellowship.
 The deadline is October 15, 2017.
 Click here to review the full description.